-Around 30,500 specialists are employed in the ICT industry in Lithuania , with additional 750+ future experts graduating every year .
+Around 50,000 specialists are employed in the ICT industry in Lithuania , with additional 750+ future experts graduating every year .
 Such global companies as Google, AIG, Nasdaq, Uber, IBM, Wix, HP, Virtustream, Exadel, and Unity have already opened their R&D and IT development centers in this country.
 The decision to outsource Lithuanian

 On the whole, IT companies in Lithuania have received substantial investment over the past years, which stimulated the growth and development of the IT sector.
-In addition, several Lithuanian companies were included in the Deloitte Technology Fast 50, a report bringing together the fastest growing tech companies in Europe.
-For instance, Lithuanian IT company Ruptela UAB experienced a whopping 1,211% growth in revenue over the past seven years.
-Another Lithuanian company, Data House UAB, marked an 861% increase while nSoft UAB reported a 337% gain.
+In addition, the newest Deloitte Technology Fast 50 Rating, a report bringing together the fastest-growing tech companies in Europe, lists a Lithuanian company.
+According to the recent rating, UAB inlusion Netforms has shown a tremendous 696% revenue growth from 2018 to 2021 .

-A lot of regular tech events, such as the Innovations conference, Global Game Jam in Lithuania, Software Development Conference, Silicon Valley Comes to Baltics event, International Open Data Hackathon, etc take place in Lithuania.
+Dozens of regular tech events, such as the Innovations conference, Global Game Jam in Lithuania, Software Development Conference, Silicon Valley Comes to Baltics event, and International Open Data Hackathon, take place in Lithuania.
 Some of them attracted thousands of participants and over 100 international speakers.

 The Lithuanian government plans to develop a high-speed broadband communication infrastructure in line with its Programme on the Information Society Development for 2014–2020.
-Lithuania has also launched a program aimed to increase the availability of e-services and enhance its quality by adopting digital technologies.
-No wonder, the country occupies the 40th place according to the World Competitiveness Rating and 39th ranking in the 2022 Global Innovation Index [11, 12].
-Moreover, Lithuanian IT education witnessed a significant increase in government funding for IT studies, which stimulated rapid growth among students choosing IT as their first choice field of study and proceeding with employment in software companies in Lithuania.
+Lithuania has also launched a program to increase the availability of e-services and enhance their quality by adopting digital technologies.
+No wonder the country occupies 29th place according to the World Competitiveness Rating and 39th ranking in the 2022 Global Innovation Index [11, 12].
+Moreover, Lithuanian IT education witnessed a significant increase in government funding for IT studies, stimulating rapid growth among students choosing IT as their first field of study and proceeding with employment in software companies in Lithuania.

 Risks and challenges

-A large number of skilled professionals are leaving the country to be employed abroad.
-The skills shortage in Lithuania continues to be high and becomes a primary bottleneck for Lithuania's growth.
-Although Lithuanian enterprises have been steadily embracing the opportunities offered by various digital technologies, their progress has been slower than in previous years.
+It’s still worth mentioning that dozens of skilled professionals leave the country to be employed abroad.
+The skills shortage in Lithuanian outsourcing software companies continues to be high and becomes a primary bottleneck for Lithuania's growth.
+Although software development companies in Lithuania have been steadily embracing the opportunities offered by various digital technologies, their progress has been slower than in previous years.